S

 Pediatric Ophthalmology & Strabismus

-The synoptophore (major amblyoscope) is an instrument that examines and trains binocular vision (simultaneous perception, fusion, stereopsis) using independent optical systems for the left and right eyes.
-It enables quantitative measurement of subjective strabismic angle in 9 directions, measurement of fusion range, and measurement of cyclodeviation.
+The synoptophore (major amblyoscope) is an instrument with independent optical systems for each eye that examines and trains binocular vision functions (simultaneous perception, fusion, and stereopsis).
+It enables quantitative measurement of subjective squint angle in nine directions, measurement of fusion range, and measurement of cyclodeviation.
 It is also used for vision training in children aged 3 years and older with strabismus or amblyopia.

 Syphilitic Uveitis